 NOW AVAILABLE for 20 states with free shipping: Add one of our native plant collections to your garden to help save birds, bees, butterflies, and more!

 Across a beautiful mosaic of diverse beliefs, denominations, and geographies, many places of worship share a deep spiritual commitment to steward the Earth in responsible and life-sustaining ways.

 These groups are leading the way to create wildlife habitat and educate others in environmental practices.
 As respected community leaders, and also often large property owners, they are uniquely positioned to inspire their congregation members, neighboring congregations, and the greater interfaith community to advance stewardship practices.
 In fact, close to 800 places of worship have taken the first step in creating rain gardens, pollinator gardens, meditation spaces, healing gardens, and outdoor education spaces as Certified Wildlife Habitat® spaces.
-These direct habitat efforts have replaced acres of turf grass with native plants, implemented storm water runoff strategies, and planted trees to increase carbon sequestration and improve air quality.
+These direct habitat efforts have replaced acres of turf grass and paved area with native plants, implemented storm water runoff strategies, and planted trees to increase carbon sequestration and improve air quality.

 Sacred Grounds™ congregations go a step further, and not only sustain National Wildlife Federation Certified Wildlife Habitat® spaces on their communal property, but also engage their congregants in creating habitat at home while advancing faith stewardship practices community-wide.